ExerAptoideME/python-exercise/README.md

 For HTTP requests, Postman was used.

 ## Running the application
-The applications sends and recieves JSON files.
+The application sends and recieves JSON files.

+To run in standalone, please uncomment the following code line present in the app.py file: app.run(host="127.1.1.1", port=6000, debug=True, load_dotenv=True)

 #### GET
 A GET method was implemented that returns the full list of apps that was loaded into the application.